 - The Midsummer Mouse: Midsummer Tales of Tiptoes Lightly and the Summer Queen

 What better way to celebrate the sun than to eat juicy berries ripened by it?
-Please pop over to have a look at berry picking and wild foraging for kids for more information.
+Please pop over to read our article about berry picking and wild foraging with kids for more information.

-Attending a solstice bonfire is a traditional way to celebrate the summer solstice.
-Dance, sing, beat drums, play music, and celebrate the official beginning of summer.
-Please be safe and follow city or county laws and regulations.
+Attending a solstice bonfire night is a traditional way to celebrate the summer solstice.
+Dance, sing, beat drums, play music, or enjoy the music made by musicians, and celebrate the official beginning of summer–or Midsummer if you are in Norway or Sweden.
+But please be safe and follow city or county laws and regulations if you choose to have a bonfire.
+And if you light it, be prepared to fight it.
 For more information, see 10 Tips for a Safe Bonfire with Kids.

 Did you know that the summer solstice has been named International Day of Yoga by the United Nations General Assembly?
 That makes this the perfect day to practice yoga!
-Sun salutations (sun salutes) are a great way to honor the sun on the solstice.
+And, of course, sun salutations (also known as sun salutes) are the perfect way to honor the sun on the solstice.
 Have kids?
 Invite children to practice yoga with this list of FREE yoga videos for kids!

-Practicing meditation and yoga is a great way to release old energy, welcome the light, and create inner and outer abundance as a part of your summer solstice celebration.
+Meditating and practicing yoga is a great way to release old energy, welcome the light, and heal the physical, mental, emotional, and spiritual bodies.
+So spend time filling your body with light and creating inner and outer abundance as a part of your summer solstice celebration with yoga or meditation.
 You can even attend the summer solstice in Time Square, where participants practice yoga from sunup to sundown.

-“Solstice in Times Square: Mind Over Madness Yoga will return on Tuesday, June 21, 2022, with our 20th annual event–and registration is now open!”
+“Solstice in Times Square: Mind Over Madness Yoga will return on Wednesday, June 21, 2023 with our 21st annual event!”

 Solstice in Time Square

 The solstices and equinoxes are a great time to commit to a quarterly goal review.
-And, if you are having a summer solstice gathering, invite your guest to join you in this activity as another way to create the potential for inner and outer abundance.
+If you are having a summer solstice gathering, invite your guest to join you in this activity.
+Because reviewing and renewing goals is a great way to create the potential for inner and outer abundance.

 - Setting Goals